Can You Take Adhd Medicine While Pregnant

 Long-Term Effects

 The long-term effects of prenatal exposure to ADHD medications on the child's development are still not fully understood.
 Some studies have suggested a possible association between prenatal exposure to stimulants and an increased risk of behavioral or cognitive problems in childhood.
-However, these findings are not consistent, and more research is needed to determine the long-term effects.
+Even so, these findings are not consistent, and more research is needed to determine the long-term effects.

 Weighing the Options